HOLD.co

 Each successive funding round dilutes existing ownership.
 Founders who began with controlling stakes often end up minority shareholders in their own creation, while early investors rely on a future exit multiple to justify the erosion.

 And because equity is expensive, management teams layer on convertible notes, venture debt, or revenue-based financing to bridge the next milestone.
-Leverage piles high, optionality narrows, and strategic pivots that could have rescued the model become impossible under covenant constraints.
+Leverage piles high, optionality narrows, downside protection evaporates, and strategic pivots that could have rescued the model become impossible under covenant constraints.

 Our Alternative Playbook

 We aren’t anti-ambition; we’re pro-durability.
-Instead of betting everything on one shoot-the-moon venture, we assemble a portfolio of cash-flowing, defensible companies—some started from scratch, others acquired once they reach an inflection point.
+Instead of betting everything on one shoot-the-moon venture, we favor a base hit strategy: assembling a portfolio of cash-flowing, defensible companies—some started from scratch, others acquired once they reach an inflection point.
 We set patient return goals, reinvest free cash into new opportunities, and allow each operating team to compound know-how across the portfolio.

 A Portfolio Built for Long-Term Compounding: